Skip to Content

 What does it stand for?

 It’s not exclusively M for Maine Coon.
-You can pick your favorite legend from the selection we mention.
-Or just for fun, invent your own meaning.
+You can pick your favorite legend from the selection above or maybe you have your own idea!